oVirt/ovirt-ansible-infra/roles/oVirt.external-providers/README.md

 oVirt External Providers
 ========================

-The `ovirt.external-providers` role is used set up oVirt external providers.
+The `oVirt.external-providers` role is used set up oVirt external providers.

 Requirements
 ------------